On the Distributed Complexity of Large-Scale Graph Computations

 \section{Conclusions}

-\onlyShort{ } We presented a general technique for showing lower bounds on the round complexity of distributed message-passing computation model and showed its application to two graph problems --- \pagerank and triangle enumeration.
-We also presented almost optimal algorithms for these problems which can be efficiently implemented in practice.
-Our lower bound technique works by relating the size of the output to the number of communication rounds needed and can be used to show lower bounds for other problems where the output size is large (significantly more than the number of machines) such as sorting, matrix multiplication, shortest paths, maximum matching, clustering, and densest subgraph.
+We presented a general technique for proving lower bounds on the round complexity of distributed computations in a general message-passing model for large-scale computation, and showed its application for two prominent graph problems, \pagerank and triangle enumeration.
+We also presented near-optimal algorithms for these problems, which can be efficiently implemented in practice.

+Our lower bound technique works by relating the size of the output to the number of communication rounds needed, and could be useful in showing lower bounds for other problems where the output size is large (significantly more than the number of machines), such as sorting, matrix multiplication, shortest paths, matching, clustering, and densest subgraph.